Characters Introduced in Backstroke of the West

 - The End Is Nigh: Claims this at one point:"The judgment day of world come quickly, general"

-- Evil Counterpart: Palpatine was already one to both Obi-Wan and Yoda in canon, but D is primarily one to Ratio Tile: Both are extremely perverted and make advances towards Allah Gold at multiple points.
+- Evil Counterpart: Palpatine was already one to both Obi-Wan and Yoda in canon, but D is primarily one to Ratio Tile: both are extremely perverted, claim to be disabled though show no outward signs of any disability, and make advances towards Allah Gold at multiple points.

-- Evil Is Bigger/Large and in Charge: His stated ambition is to be stronger and bigger than anyone else.
+- Evil Is Bigger: His stated ambition is to be stronger and bigger than anyone else.

 - Fire/Water Juxtaposition: He seems to see the Wish Power as this.
 He says that the Dark World is like "the fire of water".